xyproto/orbiton/ko/README.md

 ## Font configuration

-The font can be set via the `HAI_FONT` environment variable, like this:
+The font can be set via the `KO_FONT` environment variable, like this:

-    export HAI_FONT="Iosevka 16"
+    export KO_FONT="Iosevka 12"

 Or this:

-    export HAI_FONT="Terminus 10"
+    export KO_FONT="Terminus 10"

 The default font is `JetBrainsMonoNL 10`.

+The string is a Pango font description string.